-The table on the next page compares Major League Baseball's 2019 attendance with attendance in 1993, the last full season prior to the 1994-1995 strike.
-Milwaukee is listed with the N.L. teams in this table, and Houston is listed in the American League.
-The Brewers played in the A.L. until 1998, and the Astros switched leagues in 2013.
+The table on the next page compares Major League Baseball's 2023 attendance with attendance in 1993, the last full season prior to the 1994-1995 strike.
+Milwaukee is listed with the National League teams in this table, and Houston is listed in the American League.
+The Brewers played in the A.L. until 1998, and the Astros were in the N.L. until 2013.